 To learn how to fix the missed post scheduling issue, see the tutorial below:

-Congratulations!
-Now you know how to publish WordPress posts at a later date.
+Congratulations, now you know how to schedule posts for publishing in WordPress at a later date.

 "Your training is the best in the world!
 It is simple, yet detailed, direct, understandable, memorable, and complete."
 Andrea Adams, FinancialJourney.org